Network configuration with Netplan on Ubuntu

 dhcp6 | true | Set whether DHCP is enabled for IPv6 – true or false |

-To configure a failover IP, you have to edit the file /etc/netplan/01-netcfg.yaml
+To configure a failover IP, you must edit the file /etc/netplan/01-netcfg.yaml

 and configure static networking for your server.
 The IP addresses have to be written with their CIDR notation.
 The netmask is /24